Rango-T10000/Antenna-array-GPS-receiver-USRP-GNSS-SDR-/README.md

 This is a GPS receiver with antenna array, built based on USRP X310 and GNSS-SDR.

 ## Introduction
 This project is a GPS receiver with antenna array, built based on USRP X310 and GNSS-SDR.
-The receiver is designed to receive GPS signals from multiple antennas and process them to improve the accuracy of the position estimation.
-The receiver is built using GNSS-SDR, an open-source software defined radio receiver for GNSS signals.
+The receiver is designed to receive GPS signals from multiple antennas(1x4 ants) and process them to improve the accuracy of the position estimation.
+The gps signal is received by an USRP X310, and then the signal is processed by GNSS-SDR to get the position information.
+This project can be used for GPS positioning, navigation, and some other research purposes, which need to receive gps signal via an antenna array.

 ## Hardware
 The hardware used in this project includes:
 - USRP X310: a software-defined radio platform for receiving and transmitting radio signals.
 - GPS antennas: multiple antennas are used to receive GPS signals from different directions.
-- GPS receiver: a GPS receiver module for receiving GPS signals.
 - Antenna array: an antenna array is used to receive GPS signals from multiple antennas and process them to improve the accuracy of the position estimation.

 ## Software